guenter/dcos-docs-site/pages/1.12/installing/evaluation/index.md

 # About the Mesosphere Universal Installer

 A number of different installation methods have emerged to manage the life-cycle of DC/OS on a set of nodes in a cluster.
 These installation methods include AWS CloudFormation templates, Azure ARM templates, Ansible Playbooks, dcos-launch, dcos-gcp, and terraform-dcos.
 Each of these methods were designed to solve a particular use case, and therefore had some limitations around supporting the full life-cycle of (provision, deploy, install, upgrade, decommission) of DC/OS.
-For example, both AWS CloudFormation and Azure ARM template solutions do not support the upgrade process in DC/OS after the cluster is deployed the first time.
+For example, both AWS CloudFormation and Azure ARM template solutions do not support the upgrade process in DC/OS after the cluster is deployed the first time, whereas Ansible roles were infrastructure agnostic and did not cover the provisioning of machines itself.

 Terraform is an open source infrastructure automation tool which uses templates to manage infrastructure for multiple public cloud providers, service providers, and on-premises solutions.
 Terraform creates your infrastructure, configures resources, and manages communication between agents.
 The purpose of this tool is to automate most of the manual efforts of managing and maintaining distributed systems.
 The Universal Installer is built on top of Terraform.